ka8725/ka8725.github.com/_posts/2022-04-28-parameterized-rails-associations.md

 See a working Rails app as an example [here](https://github.com/railsguides/smart-assocs).

 While working on an issue try to fix it "locally".
 That allows us find a solution that avoids unnecessary global changes, regression, and bugs.
 Happy coding!

+### Update 28 Apr 2022

+I've got several feedbacks suggesting to use [ActiveSupport::CurrentAttributes](https://api.rubyonrails.org/classes/ActiveSupport/CurrentAttributes.html) instead of `Thread.current`.
+Can't disagree with that, it looks much safer and cleaner.
+Thanks to everyone who suggested that.